PawelDub/WordsIndex/README.md

 v: javie
 w: w

+Extend application for indexing digits time and date Digits are contained in range < 0 - 9223372036854775807 > .
+Bigger digits will be ignored

 Application for indexing words from given user text.
 It is Command line application interacts with user by the terminal/console.